kerolosragaie/movies_app/README.md

 <img src="assets/gifs/overview.gif" width="340" height="560"/>

 ## Deep links:
-> I don't have a website or any url to host, so the best solution is to implment deep links locally on the device using ADB (Android Debug Bridge) using any local domain (http://kerollos.com).
+#### Note: Unfortunately I don't have any domain (website) to host.
+> So the best solution is to implment deep links locally on the device using ADB (Android Debug Bridge) using any local domain (http://kerollos.com).

 1. "http://kerollos.com/homeScreen" => Runs home screen
 1. "http://kerollos.com/movieDetailsScreen/:movieId" => Runs movie details screen to show the data for movie with id (:moviedId)